dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 layout:     post
 title:      Force of LSTM and GRU
 date:       2019-01-28 12:00:00
 summary:    This post will provide a brief introduction to world of NLP through embeddings, vectorization and steps in processing text.
-We will also walkthrough very popular architecture like LSTM, GRU and Bidirectional LSTM and demonstrate it's power through the application of sentiment analysis of IMDB dataset.
+We will also walk-through some of the very popular architecture like LSTM, GRU and Bidirectional-LSTM and demonstrate it's power through the application of sentiment analysis of IMDB dataset.
 categories: lstm gru nlp
-published : false
+published : true
 ---